omiridoue/sgsss-workflow/index.md

 Your environment will time out after 30 minutes of inactivity and will save your changes for up to 2 weeks.

 You can reopen an environment from <https://github.com/codespaces/>.

 Previous environments will be listed.
-Click a session to resume it.
+You can manage these sessions by freezing or removing previous sessions.
+For the moment you can click a session to resume it, just be mindful of your usage.

 ![List GitHub Codespace sessions](episodes/fig/codespaces_list.png)